Fast Similarity Sketching: Fast Similarity Sketching

-\end{fact} The main technical lemma regarding the sketch is \Cref{lem:moment} below.
-Loosely speaking, the lemma bounds the $k$th moment of the sketch when estimating set similarity.
-We will use this lemma to show that we get an unbiased estimator as well as Chernoff-style concentration bounds. \begin{lemma} Let $A,B$ be sets with Jacard similarity $J(A,B) = J$ and let $t$ be a positive integer.
-For each $i \in [t]$ let $X_i = \left [ S(A,t)[i] = S(B,t)[i] \right ]$.
-Let $I \subset [t]$ be a set of $k$ indices.
-Then:
+The main technical lemma regarding the sketch is \Cref{lem:prob} below.
+The lemma show that our sketch can qualitatively be seen as a mixture between sampling with replacement and sampling without replacement.
+We will use this lemma to show that we get an unbiased estimator as well as Chernoff-style concentration bounds. \begin{lemma} Let $A, B$ be sets with Jaccard similarity $J(A, B) = J$, let $t$ be a positive integer For each $i \in [t]$ let $X_i = \left[ S(A, t)[i] = S(B, t)[i] \right]$.
+Let $I \subset [t]$ be a subset of $k$ indices.
+Let $j \in [t] \setminus I$ then